LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: Limitations

 \section{Limitations}

 We acknowledge several limitations.
-First, LuxIT, with its 59\,242 entries is still relatively small compared to other instruction tuning datasets.
-Given our mixed results on the language exam evaluation, this scale may be insufficient for consistently training robust models.

-Second, the source data for LuxIT is originating from Wikipedia and RTL news articles.
-This domain specificity means the dataset may lack conversational, dialectal, or creative language styles.
+First, the source data for LuxIT is originating from Wikipedia and RTL news articles.
+This domain specificity means the dataset inherently skews toward formal, standardized, and objective language registers.
+Consequently, LuxIT may lack the natural conversational flow, regional dialectal variations, or informal creative language styles found in everyday communication.
+Future data synthesis efforts should target these gaps by incorporating conversational transcripts or informal text to broaden the linguistic coverage.

-Third, our human evaluation, while crucial for validation, was conducted on a relatively small subset of 100 samples.
-A larger-scale human evaluation would lend greater statistical power to our quality claims and provide deeper insights into the dataset's strengths and weaknesses.
+Second, our human evaluation, while crucial for validation, was conducted on a relatively small subset of 100 samples.
+A larger-scale human evaluation by multiple native speakers would lend greater statistical power to our quality claims and provide deeper insights into the dataset's strengths and weaknesses.

-Fourth, our LLM-as-a-judge approach relied on a single model, GPT-5-mini, for quality scoring.
-While this model was chosen for its cost-performance trade-off, a single judge may not capture all errors, a concern supported by our human evaluation which identified more linguistic nuance.
-A more robust approach, such as using a majority-voting ensemble of several different judge models, might yield a higher-quality dataset, however, we retained the single-model approach as a necessary trade-off against the significant computational expense of an ensemble.
+Third, we acknowledge the observed leniency bias of our single LLM judge (GPT-5-mini) and human evaluators.
+As shown by the low Exact Agreement and Cohen's Kappa scores (Table \ref{tab:evaluation_metrics_human_judge}), biases are metric-dependent.
+The LLM overestimates Helpfulness Relevance compared to humans, suggesting the final dataset may contain instructions that are marginally less useful than their automated scores imply.
+Furthermore, the human audit reveals a negative inter-annotator agreement among the native speakers themselves (Fleiss' Kappa of -0.019 for Factual Accuracy, Table \ref{tab:human_eval}).
+Combined with their skewed leniency compared to the LLM (human mean of 2.84 vs. the LLM's 2.40), this indicates our evaluation guidelines allowed for highly subjective interpretations.
+This emphasizes the difficulty of manually evaluating synthetic text in Luxembourgish.
+Future iterations should implement more granular rubrics and annotator calibration to improve human consistency, alongside stricter threshold prompting or multi-model LLM ensembles to enhance automated filtering.

-Fifth, while our approach is strictly monolingual in its seed data, the generation model, DeepSeek-R1-0528, is a multilingual model.
+Fourth, while our approach is strictly monolingual in its seed data, the generation model, DeepSeek-R1-0528, is a multilingual model.
 Its internal knowledge is shaped by the vast multilingual corpus it was pre-trained on, which could subtly influence the style and structure of the generated Luxembourgish.